enihprom/solarephemeris-ada/README.md

 himbeerhome project folder
 coming soon.

+regarding
 types.ads
   - the commonly used 'real' is digits 15 is the largest possible universal real accepted by gnat running on the RPi
+  - is a stripped standalone version for more comfortable reuse than the original version

 SOG*-credits:
-the code is a translation of jay tanners solarephemeris.php into ada plus a split-second updating T_now-console based on michael feldman's screen.adb
+the code is a translation of jay tanners solarephemeris.php into ada plus a split-second updating T_now-console using a terminal control module based on michael feldman's screen.adb (found somewhere along the comprehensive wikibooks regarding the ada language)

 *(shoulders of giants)